MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 ## Next steps

-In this quickstart, you protect WebSphere Liberty/Open Liberty applications with Microsoft Entra ID using OpenID Connect.
+In this quickstart, you protect WebSphere Liberty/Open Liberty applications with Microsoft Entra ID using OIDC.
 To learn more, explore the following resources:

 - [Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps](/azure/developer/java/ee/deploy-java-liberty-app-aca)
 - [Deploy WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift](/azure/openshift/howto-deploy-java-liberty-app)